ryboe/CSS3/CONTRIBUTING.md

 You'll probably want to disable the built-in CSS package to prevent any conflicts with CSS3.

-Press `cmd+shift+p`, type "Package Control: Disable Package", and press enter.
+Press `ctrl+shift+p`, or `cmd+shift+p` on OS X, type "Package Control:
+Disable Package", and press enter.
 Finally, select CSS to disable it.

 ### Download source